What is ASX 200 Index

 Advantages of Trading ASX with AvaTrade

-- Intuitive and powerful trading platforms offering a wealth of trading strategies
+- Intuitive and powerful online trading platforms offering a wealth of trading strategies

 - Risk management tools and innovative trade entry options, such as hard and trailing stop losses as well as limit orders

 - Enjoy the safety and security of trading with a broker that is regulated on 5 continents